harsh-ww/Wall-Street-Whisperer/README.md

 - Postgres - `localhost:5432` - also accessible using hostname `db` via adminer
 - Adminer - database management - `localhost:8080`

 You must also create a `.env` file containing secrets in the root directory of the project.
-This file can be found on Teams.
 The development mode for the project will also load some sample data into the database.

 If you find it easier to work with the code not running in a container, you can start the database only using `docker compose up`.
 You will need to run the backend and frontend separately using the commands found in the next section.
 This section will be updated with any issues encountered through this approach.